Daher al-Umar: Acre

-Zahir rebuilt the Crusader walls around Acre.
-Although considerable in their extent, Zahir's walls were designed to ward off pirates and Bedouin raiders, and could not defend well against the Ottoman military.
-Under Jazzar Pasha, major reconstruction of the walls was undertaken and the new walls largely remain in place in the present day.
-Part of Zahir's contributions are extant, mainly a section of the northeastern wall, and are characterized by small stone blocks.
-An inscription dated to 1750 on a marble slab that was removed from this part of the wall credits Zahir as the builder:
+Daher extensively redeveloped Acre, building its walls, roads and public institutions, including khans, bazaars, mosques, churches, bathhouses and coffeehouses.
+Although considerable in its extent, Daher's wall was designed to ward off pirates and Bedouin raiders, and could not defend well against the Ottoman military.
+Under Jazzar, a major reconstruction was undertaken.
+Part of Daher's contributions are extant, mainly a section of the northeastern wall, and are characterized by small stone blocks.
+An inscription dated to 1750 credits Daher as the builder:

-By the order of Allah this wall was erected in Akka [Acre] by a nobleman who generously acted.
+By the order of Allah this wall was erected in ʿAkkā [Acre] by a nobleman who generously acted.

-The father of the heroes he is, the beloved Zahir.
+The father of the heroes he is, the beloved Ẓāhir.

 May Allah reinforce his government forever.